tienluc96/QT-robot-implementation/README.md

 # QT-robot-implementation
-intergrate the moduls computer vision and AI on the robot
+intergrate the computer vision and AI modules on the QT robot